nic-instruction/backup-certain-types-of-files/README.md

-# Backup Certain Types of Files Script
+# Remove certain types of files

 Upload `final.sh` to github, remember that `final.sh` must print a usage summery if it is not run with the appropriate number of arguments.